GideonFlynn/FSND-Linux-Server-Configuration/README.md

 ## This readme is a guide to deploying your own instance of my [ItemCatalog-FSND project](https://github.com/GideonFlynn/ItemCatalog-FSND) project on DigitalOcean.

 First, I needed to make sure the app would run with PostgreSQL.
-The changes needed to be made weren't that big:
+The changes to be made weren't that big:
 - Change all 'NVARCHAR' columns in dbmodels.py to 'Text'
 - Make sure that all paths are absolute and configured for a Linux OS
 - Make sure the items table's foreign keys references unique columns.